 How to apply

-To apply for your licence take these documents to a Service SA customer service centre and pay the licence fee.
+To apply for your licence take these documents to a Service SA centre and pay the licence fee.

 You will receive a temporary driver’s licence and your photo licence will be posted to you.